The Ship of Theseus

 Time changes all things around us.
-Is the same waterfall, because every drop of water i saw the first time i was here is now gone, the plants have changed, the rock face slightly eroded, and my eyesight a little less sharp.
+Is this the same waterfall?
+Every drop of water i saw the first time i was here is now gone, the plants have changed, the rock face slightly eroded, and my eyesight a little less sharp.

 The ancients delighted in this paradox.
-As the Ship of Theseus, saved after the battle and displayed for the ages, the planks rot in time and are replaced.
+The Ship of Theseus was saved after the great battle and displayed for the ages.
+But the planks rotted in time and were replaced.
 Eventually there is no part of the original ship remaining, although it looks the same.
 Is this still "the Ship of Theseus"?
 Will that still be Notre Dame?

 Heraclitus dismissed the doubt with "upon those who step into the same rivers, different and again different waters flow".
 Indeed, here, the rock base changes only slightly, so is this enough to give the waterfall a persistent identity?
 Plutarch would argue not because water is integral to the concept of a river or fall and "it scatters and again comes together, and approaches and recedes".